danigrant/enterprise-bits-docs/audit-logging-quickstart.md

 Go ahead and try it - send an event to the audit logs.
 And once you do, you can then immediately query the audit logs to get back the event you just sent:

 ```
-GET enterpriseready.com/api/space/:space_id/teams/:team_id/audit_log?since=2020-01-01
+GET enterprisenow.com/api/space/:space_id/teams/:team_id/audit_log?since=2020-01-01
 ```

-Every action within EnterpriseReady is audited and recorded in audit logs so if you visit your EnterpriseReady settings you can see the audit logs in action, you will see your previous actions of creating the team, adding the user and assigning them a permission.
+Every action within EnterpriseNow is audited and recorded in audit logs so if you visit your EnterpriseNow settings you can see the audit logs in action, you will see your previous actions of creating the team, adding the user and assigning them a permission.

 ## Search & Filtering

 ### Filtering Request Structure

 ```
-GET enterpriseready.com/api/space/:space_id/teams/:team_id/audit_log?user=={user_id}&event=={event_name}&since=2020-01-01&until=2020-01-02&limit={limit}
+GET enterprisenow.com/api/space/:space_id/teams/:team_id/audit_log?user=={user_id}&event=={event_name}&since=2020-01-01&until=2020-01-02&limit={limit}
 ```